 These are prime days for IT job hunting.
-At the same time that industries like commercial aviation are going through the darkest days of their history, tech-related businesses are thriving.
-From entertainment platforms and social networks to online retail and videoconferencing services, some companies are simply very well-positioned to take advantage of our society’s sudden change of habits.
+As industries like commercial aviation are going through the darkest days of their history, tech-related businesses are thriving.
+From entertainment platforms and social networks to online retail and videoconferencing services.
+Some companies are simply very well-positioned to take advantage of our society’s sudden change of habits.

 Enterprise cloud companies have stepped up recruiting to meet the increased global demand for cloud services.
 Meantime retailers are hiring in mass to meet the demand for online shopping and home deliveries.
 It is a golden age for technology professionals, and you should take all the advantage you can of it.

 This IT job hunting guide will provide you with a review of everything you will need to consider in your journey towards your next professional milestone.

 The IT skills gap is rapidly widening as new technologies emerge at an increasing rate and change the way firms operate.
 For this reason, most recruiters, predictably, name a skills shortage as their top challenge.
 The scarcity of skilled individuals raises salaries and empowers those with the most in-demand abilities.
 And so, new skill niches are continuously emerging.
 Consequently, IT professionals need to stay up to date with new developments if they want to remain relevant.

 Certainly, outlining the greatest professional route for you based on your requirements and objectives is an art, and like any other kind of art, you must first learn the fundamentals.

 Firstly, you’ll have to decide what kind of assignments you wish to do and pick the right firm and industry.
 Then you should describe your skillset and position yourself in relation to the tasks you wish to pursue.
 Finally, you will need to present a clean and consistent image.

 Here is more on how to find the best IT jobs.